CCBR/HowTos/docs/HPCDME/setup.md

 #### Customize properties file

 Some of the parameters in this file have become obsolete over the course of time and are commmented out.
-Change paths and default values, as needed
+Change paths and default values, as needed.

 > Note: replace `$USER` with your actual username in the properties file.
 Bash variables will not be interpolated.
+>
+> Note: be sure to set the proxy server URL as below (`hpc.server.proxy.url=10.1.200.75`) when running on biowulf/helix.

 ```bash
 #HPC DME Server URL